 HOT TIP : My secret tip for your list is to include the way you want this person to make you FEEL.

 Start here.
-Next week I’ll guide you in writing your very list, and the many ways that you can design it depending on what format resonates with you.
+In the following article I guide you in writing your very list, and to understand the many ways it can be designed depending on which format best resonates with you.